kunal639/Jupyter-Workflow-Automation-v1.0/README.md

 - AI-based summarization of notebooks using HuggingFace Transformers
 - Simple, clean GUI using CustomTkinter

-## 📸 Screenshots
+## 📸 Screenshots in assets folder
-(Add 2–3 images showing the UI, and one showing summarization)
+(Added images showing the UI, and one showing summarization)

 ## 🖥 Demo
 [![Watch the Demo](demo.gif)](demo_video_link)  <!-- GIF or Loom video -->